Peripartum cardiomyopathy: Signs and symptoms

 The shortness of breath is often described by PPCM patients as the inability to take a deep or full breath or to get enough air into the lungs.
 Also, patients often describe the need to prop themselves up overnight by using two or more pillows in order to breathe better.
 These symptoms, swelling, and/or cough may be indications of pulmonary edema (fluid in the lungs) resulting from acute heart failure and PPCM.

+Physical examination may reveal jugular venous distention, displaced apical impulse, a third heart sound, murmur consistent with mitral regurgitation, tachypnea, tachycardia, pulmonary rales, and peripheral edema.

 Diagnosis may be delayed or dismissed as early symptoms may be interpreted as being typical of normal pregnancy.
 Delays in diagnosis and treatment of PPCM are associated with increased morbidity and mortality.

 It is also quite common for women to present with evidence of having an embolus (clot) passing from the heart to a vital organ, causing such complications as stroke, loss of circulation to a limb, even coronary artery occlusion (blockage) with typical myocardial infarction (heart attack).